tiltnyc/tilt/README.md

         node app.js

-* alternatively, to change the port:
+* to change the port:

         PORT=5000 node app.js
+* alternatively, if you install foreman `npm install -g foreman`, you can run via foreman which will run using the web workers/dynos processes that Heroku employs:

+        foreman start

 #Tests
 ##Installation